Marcano-Pannuto-ERSP/redboard_rtc/README.md

 - changing settings to specify disabling SPI in absence of VCC
 - enabling/disabling automatic RC/XT oscillator switching according to user input
 - configuring the RTC alarm
+- outputting alarm interrupts to pin FOUT/nIRQ
+- writing to register 1 bit 7 to signal that this program initialized the RTC

+to do list
 - configuring the timer to repeat at interval specified by user
-- outputting alarm interrupts to pin FOUT/nIRQ
 - outputting timer interrupts to pin PSW/nIRQ2
-- writing to register 1 bit 7 to signal that this program initialized the RTC

 ## Dependencies
  - https://github.com/gemarcano/AmbiqSuiteSDK